 - Give it a strong title that encapsulates the story, such as: “Acme Co grows customer base by 100% using Nuclear Plastiwidgets”.

 - Use statistics to show the difference the product has made and the benefits gained.
 Ballpark figures are fine.

 - Avoid jargon and terms such as “market leading” and “unique” - no one believes them!
 Write out any acronyms in full the first time followed by the abbreviation in brackets, for example, intellectual property (IP).

 - Include your website address and contact details for more information.

 - Show the case study to your customer before you send it off, both as a courtesy and to check the content is accurate.
 Maybe they could use it in their own marketing?

 - Many editors like to use text boxes highlighting the key facts, for example, industry sector, size, location, date of founding and the benefits covered in the story in condensed form.

-- You need good photography.
+- You need good images.
 Ask your customer if they have any high-resolution photos.
 You need interesting angles and not just boring, front-on headshots.
 Look at photo libraries online for inspiration or (if you have enough budget) hire an experienced professional photographer.
-They’ll cost less than the writer and a good picture makes people want to read on.
 If possible, give the editor a choice of pictures.